natrodrigo/Equivalent-Circuit/README.md

 # Equivalent Circuit
 #### Video Demo:  <https://www.youtube.com/watch?v=Of_91h3m_2E&feature=youtu.be>
-#### Description: A Web Application developed in python to assist in calculating the equivalent resistance of transformers from measurements made in open circuit and short circuit tests.
+#### Description: A Web Application developed in python to assist in calculating the equivalent resistance of transformers from measurements made in open circuit and short circuit tests.To determine the internal resistances of a transformer, we need to do tests with it at no load and at full load.
+For this, we apply voltage in the primary or secondary while the other side is shorted or with an open circuit, then we measure the voltages and currents.
+With the voltage and current data, we can calculate the internal resistances, and this is what my application does.
-My project is a web application developed using the knowledge of flask covered in the course.

 **`application.py`**